yongbin999/inspire2/docs/proposal/proposal.md

 Non-CS courses: One of the courses that had most impact on me was WRITING 121, which taught me to write more effectively in English.
 Another course was MATH 455 (abstract algebra), in which I enjoyed learning the concepts that explained and linked together the different areas of math such as geometry, number theory and combinatorics.

 ######Role
+Khanh's role will be to come up with our data modelling algorithm and database structure.
+He will be in charge of the way our data looks when being queried.

 #####Josh Bearor